lykospirit/15-466-game-4/README.md

 How To Play:

-WASD to move, Space to jump, Shift to sprint.
+WASD to move, Space to jump, Shift to sprint, Backspace to reset.
 Your goal is to reach the yellow objective at the end of the tunnel.
+ESC to quit.

 Sources: